NLog/NLog/README.md

 them with contextual information, format them according to your preference and send them to one or more targets such as file or database.

-NLog is open source software, licensed under the terms of BSD license.
-See LICENSE.txt for details.

 For more information, see the website [nlog-project.org](http://nlog-project.org) or just get started with the tutorials on [the NLog wiki](https://github.com/NLog/NLog/wiki).